 Selective Eaters at Common Ground

 We want for mealtimes to be enjoyable for everyone, with balanced and delicious meals on offer for all.
 We understand that not everyone likes all foods!
 And for some, being in a catered situation for many days will be a genuine challenge.
-The way we have tried to resolve is: Deconstructed meals.
+The way we have tried to resolve is: modular meals.
 Each village kitchen team is encouraged to separate the parts of the meal.
 For example pasta, sauce and vegetables may be served separately.
 It can help some campers, seeing clear ingredients and being able to help themselves to less or more.
 It is also a good chance to try a mouthful of something new.
 Many of the meals have one part that’s quite plain: pasta, rice, bread or couscous.
 If you are a parent or a group leader, please do give detailed information on the booking system on any selective eaters in your group.
 This may mean going beyond food allergies and also explaining about textures, spices and so on.
 This information can be valuable for your village KP.

 Resources for KPs